Checho Hirane: Biography

 Nicknamed Checho by his friends from an early age, he began performing at school festivals as a child.
 At the age of seven, he won a singing competition organized by the children's television program Colorín Colorado, which aired on the Pontifical Catholic University of Chile's TV network, Canal 13.

 He gradually developed a clear artistic vocation through leading roles in school theater productions.
-At the age of 15, he entered the Escuela Militar del Libertador Bernardo O'Higgins, where he continued to nurture his artistic side by participating in music and theater circles.
+At the age of 15, he entered the Libertador Bernardo O'Higgins Military Academy, where he continued to nurture his artistic side by participating in music and theater circles.
 During his time at the military academy, he served under the direct command of Miguel Krassnoff, who was his supervising officer.

 In 1974, he enrolled at the Pontifical Catholic University of Chile (PUC), where he graduated with a degree in business and economics.
 From his early university days, he became a prominent host and organizer of various artistic events, such as festivals and university weeks.

 At the age of 19, he became the youngest director of the renowned Clásicos Universitarios, large-scale performances held in conjunction with the football rivalry between Universidad Católica and Universidad de Chile, featuring more than a thousand performers on stage.

 In 1977, at the age of 22, he married Ana María Hirmas Chehade.
 The couple has four children.